Garbaz/haskell-parse-stlc/README.md

 # Polymorphic STLC modulo isomorphism

 An implementation of parsing / type-checking / type-inference for a polymorphic Simply Typed Lambda Calculus (STLC) modulo isomorphism.
-All abstraction arguments have to be annotated.

 _polymorphic_ here is meant specifically in the sense of System F. Due to type annotations being mandatory, type inference is decidable and straightforward.